jmenter/JAMSVGImage/README.md

 - viewBox
 - width, height

-If there are any svg parts you're missing out on then: fork, fix, and issue a pull request!
+If there are any SVG parts you're missing out on then: fork, fix, and issue a pull request!